FGBASTANTE/Financial_Analysis/README.md

 # Financial_Analysis

 This Python script is designed as a comprehensive tool for teaching fundamentals of investment analysis and decision-making.
-The script assumes all investments are discounted to year 0 (cash_flows[0]).
+The script assumes all investments will be discounted to year 0 (cash_flows[0]).

 Its functionalities include: